 Starting with an explanation of this strategy.
-Bundle pricing is a pricing strategy in which a company or seller combines several products and then sells them at a single price instead of charging separate prices for each of them.
+A bundle pricing strategy is a pricing strategy in which the seller combines several products and then sells them at a single price instead of charging separate prices for each of them.
 This means that a bundle is a product on its own since it has an ID, price, attributes, etc. It’s important to say that this strategy works well for services too, not just products.

-The best example for illustrating bundle pricing strategy are restaurants.
+The best example for illustrating bundle pricing strategy is restaurants.
 If you go to eat at one, you can get dinner for $40.
 It will include starts, the main course, and dessert.
-But you can get all of those separately and pay more, for example, $10 for starts, $25 for the main and $10 for dessert.
+But you can get all of those separately and pay more, for example, $10 for starts, $25 for the main, and $10 for dessert.
 So, if you take the deal they offer you’ll pay $5 less.
-If we are talking about fast food restaurants, the situation is the same, only the prices are a lot lower.
+If we are talking about fast-food restaurants, the situation is the same, only the prices are a lot lower.

 Pure bundling has three subcategories: joint bundling, leader bundling, and mixed-leader bundling.

 Product bundles are very popular among customers.
-They make their lives easier because they save them time looking all around the store for each product, they help them decided on products they weren’t sure about trying them, etc. When done right, bundle pricing strategy drives more sales and profit for the companies, which is why it’s one of the most used ones.
+They make their lives easier because they save them time looking around the store for each product.
+Another plus is helping them decide on products they weren’t sure about trying, etc. When done right, bundle pricing strategy drives more sales and profit for the companies, which is why it’s one of the most used ones.

 What do you think about bundle pricing?
 Let us know, we would be happy to hear your thoughts!